Frequently Asked Questions

 With these mitigations in place, the university and its public health consultants believe our classrooms and laboratories will be safe learning spaces for our students and that we will be able to identify and quickly isolate cases of COVID-19 in order to slow the spread of the virus.

-What are Cal Poly’s plans for Fall 2021 operation?
+What are Cal Poly’s plans for spring 2022 operation?

-With mitigations in place to help ensure the health and safety of our students, employees and guests, Cal Poly anticipates near-normal operations in the fall.
+With mitigations in place to help ensure the health and safety of our students, employees and guests, Cal Poly anticipates near-normal operations in spring quarter.
+University Housing expects about 8,000 student residents on campus.
+About 88.7% of courses will be held in person in spring quarter.

 What sanitation and safety protocols remain in place for the 2021-22 academic year?